 In this video, I am on-site with a bore.

-What is bore water and how does bore water work?
+What is bore water and how does it work?

 Bore water is groundwater that has been accessed by drilling a bore into underground water storages and pumping it to the surface.

-Just as in this video, you can have a bore on your property, but also, a lot of capital cities are now starting to utilise bore water as a source of water for their water distribution network.
+Just as in this video, you can have a bore on your property, but also, a lot of capital cities are now starting to utilise it as a source of water for their water distribution network.

 The government top up the dams with bore water and what happens, as a result, is that you get a lot of calcium coming into your house that over time, strips your body of minerals and eats away at the tapware.

-Depending on where you are, bore water is generally acidic and can have a lot of mineral in it but it can also have other contaminants like iron and other heavy metals.
+Depending on where you are, it's generally acidic and can have a lot of mineral in it but it can also have other contaminants like iron and other heavy metals.